 - Mild nausea right after you take the radioactive iodine.
 Your healthcare provider will give you anti-nausea medication before your treatment to prevent this.

 - Swelling in your cheeks.
 This is caused by irritation or damage to your salivary glands from the radioactive iodine.
 This can happen as early as the morning after your treatment.
 The swelling may continue for a year after your treatment.
 Call your doctor if you have:

 - Painful, swollen glands

-- Foul-tasting saliva
+- Bad-tasting saliva

 - Bad-smelling saliva

-- Neck pain that feels like a nagging soreness.
-This can occur during the first 2 to 3 weeks after your treatment, but it depends on the amount of thyroid tissue still in your neck.
-A mild pain reliever such as acetaminophen (Tylenol®) should help.
-In very rare cases, the treatment can cause enough swelling to make it hard to breathe.
+- Discomfort in your neck.
+This can happen during the first 2 to 3 weeks after your treatment, but it depends on the amount of thyroid tissue still in your neck.
+An over-the-counter pain reliever such as acetaminophen (Tylenol®) should help.
+In very rare cases, the treatment can cause swelling that makes it hard for you to breathe.
 This is a serious condition.

-If you have trouble breathing, go to your nearest hospital emergency room immediately.
-Have them call your immediately doctor at Memorial Sloan Kettering Cancer Center (MSK).Back to top
+If you have trouble breathing, go to the nearest emergency room right away.
+Have them call your doctor at Memorial Sloan Kettering (MSK).

 Follow-up Care After Your Treatment

-American Cancer Society
+American Cancer Society (ACS)